kokchun/Data-engineering-AI22/Exercises/Exercise6-cicd-tools/README.md

-# Exercise - CI/CD Tools
+# Exercise  CI/CD Tools

 ## Intro
-To practice coding, we will spend some time to write a program that generates random jokes and reactions to the jokes.
-We will later apply tools like black and pytest on this program.
+To practice coding, we will spend some time writing a program that generates random jokes and reactions to the jokes.
+We will later apply tools like Black and pytest to this program.

 Switch to your own branch to avoid code conflicts with other students in the class.
 1. Git clone this repository.
 If you've done this before the summer, do a git pull.
-2. Create a branch `git branch olof-exercise-cicd` but replace olof with your own name.
+2. Create a branch `git branch olof-exercise-cicd`, but replace "olof" with your own name.
 3. Switch to your new branch. `git checkout olof-exercise-cicd`.
-4. Ask for help if you have any problems during this part before mvoing on.
+4. Ask for help if you have any problems during this part before moving on.

 Use Pyjokes https://pyjok.es/ to help you implement the program [print_joke.py](print_joke.py).
 Don't spend more than an hour on this step since it's just the first part of the exercise.
 Ask for help if you get stuck.

-Once you've written the program.
-Add it to git.
+Once you've written the program, add it to git.
 1. cd Exercises/Exercise6-cicd-tools/
 2. git add print_joke.py
 3. git commit -m "create joke file"